bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/consumer/README.md

 In order to verify that the consumer class was properly instantiated, we will use the provided  `consume.py`, and `publish.py` file from the previous section on the producer.
 Follow the below instructions:
 1. In the terminal window, run the `publish.py` file from the producer section using the python interpreter.
 This will publish a message using RabbitMQ.
 2. In another terminal window, run the `consumer.py` file from the consumer section using the python interpreter.
 This file will import your newly created class `mqConsumer` from `consumer_sol.py`.
 "Hello World" should now be displayed on your terminal if you instantiated & implemented the consumer class correctly.
 * Note that if you are developing from the terminal in your IDE, inside the second terminal window you will need to step into the rmq_lab Docker container in order to access the python enviroment.
 We do this by first running the `docker exec -it [containterName\containerID] /bin/bash` command.
 Using the `docker ps -a` command will show all the running docker containers and their associated I.D and names.
-Your command could be `docker exec -it mini_lab-rmq_lab-1 /bin/bash`
+Your command could be `docker exec -it tech-lab-on-campus-rmq_lab-1 /bin/bash` or `docker exec -it 8a785d10fd7e /bin/bash`